princesslana/smalld.py/README.md

 ## Installing

-SmallD.py can be install from pip.
+SmallD can be install from pip.

 ```console
 $ pip install smalld